 Nest, Ecobee, and a number of other manufacturers of low voltage smart thermostats warn against using their products with electric heaters.
 Technically, you can – you may have seen smart home bloggers and YouTubers who managed to “achieve” this complicated setup.
-But the truth is that the physical setup required negates virtually all the smart technology that helps you save energy and money – we’ll get into that in just a minute.
+But the truth is that the physical setup required negates virtually all the smart technology that helps you save energy and money.
+More on that in just a minute.

 Please Let Me Relay This To You.

-Remember, electric heaters are exactly that – electric.
-High Voltage appliances coursing with a potentially dangerous current.
-They require a lot more electricity to pass through the thermostat than one designed for a furnace.
-In order to hook up a thermostat made for 24V to a 240V line you’ll need to install an electrical relay alongside the thermostat.
-This does a couple of things – it acts as a buffer between the thermostat and electrical current, and also acts as a heatsink.
+To install a thermostat made for a low voltage (24V) system with a line voltage (240V) system, you’d have to install an electrical relay alongside the thermostat.
+This does a couple of things – it acts as a buffer between the thermostat and electrical current, and acts as a heatsink.

 Smart home technology is only smart when you use it the right way.
 Compromising that (especially when dealing with high voltage electricity) can have a ton of negative consequences.
 Ultimately, you lose the ability to increase the efficiency of your baseboard heaters and save.

 It Comes at the Cost of Savings.

 One of the biggest barriers to outfitting a home with smart thermostats is the upfront cost.
-But here’s the thing: if you do the math, virtually any smart thermostats will pay for themselves in only a couple of years, which is a small fraction of the average life of a thermostat.
+But here’s the thing: If you do the math, virtually any smart thermostat will pay for itself in only a couple of years, which is a small fraction of the typical lifespan of a thermostat.

-But there’s a problem: using a relay-based workaround for 24V thermostats on line-voltage heaters will cost you more.
+But there’s a problem: Using a relay-based workaround to install low voltage thermostats on line voltage heaters will cost you more.
 This is because you have to have a thermostat and relay system for each heater in your home.
-This means at least $250 + $30 per heater, with none of the bells and whistles.
+So that amounts to at least $250 + $30 per heater, and you lose any smart benefits.

-No – there’s a much better way to control your baseboard heaters with your smart home setup.
+Thankfully, there’s a much better way to control your baseboard heaters with your smart home setup.
 And it saves you money too.

 So You Have a Couple of Options:

 Install an expensive piece of smart home hardware to do something it was never designed to do.
 Or, buy smart home hardware specifically built to handle and regulate line voltage loads.